jimthunderbird/php-to-c-extension/README.md

   return result;
 }
 ```
-####To understand what's going on in the test_bubble_sort C function, it requires some knowledge of the internal Zend Engine's data structure.
+####To understand what's going on in the bubble_sort C function, it requires some knowledge of the internal Zend Engine's data structure.
 ####In the function we will accept a poiner to a zval, which is pointing to the array we pass from PHP.
 Then we create a pointer to the array's hashtable.
 ####We then create an array of long integers, holding each long integer value in the arBuckets of the array's hashtable.
 ####Later on we perform the standard bubble sort on the long integer array, and finally use the zend array_init add_index_long apis to create a new sorted array and return the result back.